 - Write down police officer’s name and whether a report was filed

 If your car is involved in an accident you need to notify your insurance company, regardless if the person driving your car has his own insurance or not.

 Your car’s involvement means that your insurance is also involved.

-If the driver is not exempt from your policy for any reason, such as an age restriction, then your car insurance should provide benefits for all damages as based on the limitations of your coverage.
+If the driver is not exempt from your policy, then your car insurance should provide benefits for all damages as based on the limitations of your coverage.

 If your premiums have gone up or you would like to find cheaper insurance, you can compare FREE quotes now.
 Enter your ZIP code to get started!